 10 Bilingual Learning Activities with Painter’s Tape for Home or School

-For reference, my children are 3 and 6 years old, and they speak Chinese, English, and Korean.
-I’m mainly focusing on teaching my kids Mandarin Chinese, so most examples feature this language!
+For reference, my children speak Mandarin Chinese, English, and Korean.
+I am focusing on teaching my kids Mandarin, so most examples feature this language!

-For these activities, I recommend painter’s tape of various colors for fun!
+I recommend painter’s tape of various colors for fun for these activities!

 We have the Scotch Expressions Washi masking tape at home.
 In our experience, the tape has been easy to reposition the tape and does not leave a sticky residue.

-We have used painter’s tape / washi masking tape on our walls, floors, containers, tables, playmats, and rugs without issues!
-However, if you have any concern, test a small piece before committing to large scale use.
+We have used painter’s tape/washi masking tape on our walls, floors, containers, tables, playmats, and rugs without issues!
+However, if you have any concerns, test a small piece before committing to large-scale use.

 Benefits of using painter’s tape for teaching activities